foster-s18/Talk-To-Santa/README.md

 # Talk to Santa

-**Talk to Santa** is an interactive tool for my children, allowing them to engage in conversations with Santa Claus.
+**Talk to Santa** is an interactive tool I made for my children, allowing them to engage in conversations with Santa Claus.
 This project leverages OpenAI and Eleven Labs technologies to create a fun experience for young kids.
 The user interface image was AI-generated using Microsoft Designer.
+Feel free to use or modify the code as you like!

 ## Features